Now that licenses and permissions are managed on Salesforce, we can discuss settings in the "Maven Documents" application.

 .Per User Principal

 .The Named Principal authentication enables the admin to authenticate with the "service account" credentials.
-In that way, it enables all the users to use the same account when accessing Maven Documents functionalities.
+In that way, it enables all users to use the same account when accessing the Maven Documents functionalities.

 In Salesforce Setup, go to Named Credentials and select the "External Credentials" tab.